 where we show the corresponding relations in both the tensor and helicity basis.
 Here the Wigner rotation matrix $d_{n'}^{n}(\psi)$ is the $SO(2,1)$ analog of the familiar $3\times3$ ``rotation'' matrix (since the exchanged particle is spin-1 with 3 polarization states), and $\psi$ is the boost angle that transforms between the hadronic Breit (``brick wall'') frame, where $p\|q$, and the leptonic frame where $k \|k'$, with

-Here, $\Delta^2[a,b,c]=a^2+b^2+c^2-2(ab+bc+ca)$.
-An elegant feature of Eq.~(\ref{eq:sig}) is that the leptonic ($L^{mn}$) and hadronic ($F_{mn}$) helicity structure functions are simple and all the kinematic complications due to the target mass are contained in the $d(\psi)$ rotation matrices.
+Here, $\Delta^2[a,b,c]=a^2+b^2+c^2-2(ab+bc+ca)$, and $p_x$ is the the 4-momentum of the outgoing proton remnant~($X$), {\it c.f.}, Ref.~\cite{Aivazis:1993pi}.
+An elegant feature of Eq.~\eqref{eq:sig} is that the leptonic ($L^{mn}$) and hadronic ($F_{mn}$) helicity structure functions are simple and all the kinematic complications due to the target mass are contained in the $d(\psi)$ rotation matrices.
 This simplicity is a consequence of the underlying group-theoretic approach to the factorized structure.\footnote{While the helicity formalism elegantly exhibits the underlying symmetries of the interaction, as we go to higher-order the computation of the Wigner rotations for multiple intermediate particles can become more complex~\cite{Aivazis:1993pi}.}